Connecting to Elasticsearch

 Managing Configurations in Zoomdata

-Keep in mind that Elasticsearch, by default, tokenizes or analyzes 'Fields' that are of type 'string' (or attribute).
-As a result, strings consisting of two or more words may become separate fields when connected to Zoomdata (for example, city names like Las Vegas ).
+The Zoomdata Server supports Elastic Search v1.4.x - v.1.7.x.
+Keep in mind that Elastic Search, by default, tokenizes or analyzes 'Fields' that are of type 'string' (or attribute).
+As a result, strings consisting of two or more words may become separates fields when connected to Zoomdata (for example, city names like Las Vegas).
 To disable this process and ensure that a string field is not tokenized, enter the following code for that field: